MSU-DHI-Lab/mbira-cusco-template/README.md

 # Cusco: An mbira Mobile First Responsive Web Template
 Cusco is a mobile first responsive web template for the mbira platform.

+_Currently, all components of the mbira platform (mbira authoring plugin, Halifax web template, and Cusco web template) are in public beta.
+Any bugs, issues, or questions should be submitted via the appropriate repository on GitHub._

 mbira
 =====